 I understand that it isn’t always easy to decide to pursue therapy, but I believe that getting started should be easy.
 When you’re thinking about starting therapy, the paperwork and payment process shouldn’t get in the way of you starting to get the help you’re seeking.
-Yet, this is a necessary part of us being able to work together because it ensures that we both are on the same page about starting therapy.
+Yet this paperwork is necessary for us to work together, as it ensures we are both on the same page about starting therapy.

-My goal is to make this process as easy as possible, whether you’re choosing to pay for therapy on your own or if you’re choosing to use your insurance benefits.
-If you’re interested in therapy sessions for yourself, your child, or your older adult parent, these are the next steps you need to take in order to get started.
+My goal is to make this process as easy as possible, whether you’re paying for therapy out of pocket or using your insurance benefits.
+Here are the next steps to get started with therapy.

 The first step is to schedule a free initial consultation.
 I offer a free 15-minute initial consultation.
-The purpose of this is for us to discuss your situation and see if we’ll be a good fit for working together.
-If you have Medicaid I will also verify which Regional Accountable Entity (RAE) covers your behavioral health services to make sure that I’m in-network for you.
+The purpose is to discuss your situation and see if we’ll be a good fit to work together.
+If you have Medicaid, I will also verify which Regional Accountable Entity (RAE) covers your behavioral health services to ensure I’m in-network for you.
 (I’m contracted with CCHA and Colorado Access).

-It is a brief informational call where I can learn more about your reasons for seeking therapy and where you can ask me questions about how I may approach working with you.
-It is NOT a therapy session.
-I provide these consultations by phone or remotely.
+During this brief informational call, I will learn about your reasons for seeking therapy, and you can ask questions about my approach.
+This is not a therapy session.
+Consultations are available by phone or remotely.

-If we decide to work with each other, we can schedule a time for an intake session and you’ll receive an email from me that asks you to sign in to a client portal associated with you.
-Signing in to this portal will provide you with access to a copy of my disclosure form and privacy policies to sign, as well as any other necessary documentation needed for my records.
+If we decide to work together, we can schedule an intake session, and you’ll receive an email from me asking you to sign in to your client portal.
+Signing in to this portal will provide you with access to a copy of my disclosure form and privacy policies for your signature, as well as any other documentation required for my records.

 If You Are Choosing to Self-Pay

 If you are choosing to self-pay, you have the right to ask for a Good Faith Estimate of how much therapy with me may cost.
-Please know that as my best-advised estimate, estimates may change depending upon the course of therapy and the changing needs for treatment.
+Please know that, as my best estimate, it may change depending on the course of therapy and changing treatment needs.

 However, below are my rates: